Commitments to our staff

 Our staff are our greatest asset, and will be treated equitably, fairly and with respect at all times.

-We aim to offer interesting, attractive and motivating careers to our staff, whilst fulfilling our role to provide the UK with National Capability in the Atmospheric Sciences.
+We aim to offer interesting, attractive and motivating careers to our staff, whilst fulfilling our role to provide the UK with national capability in atmospheric science.
 Our staff work collaboratively on projects of national importance that address major challenges in the environmental sciences.
 We have defined objectives and deliverables that mean our staff do not have the flexibility to determine their own science objectives, but nevertheless have opportunities to shape our overall strategy and programmes.

 Our staff are employed by their local host institutions, which have full legal responsibility for all aspects of employment contract terms and conditions.
 However, we still seek the best for our staff and extend a moral commitment to all our colleagues.
 In a spirit of reciprocity, we also have expectations of our staff.